911-Secure/capacitor-msal/README.md

 });
 ```

-Configuration options within the `auth` section can also be specified in the `capacitor.config.json` file.
-Options specified in this file will override the options specified in the `init` method.
+The configuration file `capacitor.config.json` is required to use this plugin.
+The `appId` specified in this file will be used as the storage key for refresh tokens.
+Additionally,`auth` configuration options can be specified in this file.
+Options specified here will override the options specified in the `init` method.
 For example:
 ```json
 {
 	"appId": "YOUR_APP_ID",